austinvernsonger/stage-up/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Lobster
+  > StageUp

 ## Sub-Heading ##
   > Helping artists connect with other artists for collaboration and work-sharing.

 ## Summary ##
-  > Lobster is a social matching engine to help artists find other artists in their field.
+  > StageUp is a social matching engine to help artists find other artists in their field.
 It builds a profile of attributes like taste, workstyle, and commitment, then makes recommendations based on what you're like and what's important to you.

 ## Problem ##
   > There are no good ways for artists to meet.
 Classes are expensive, ads are broad and unpredictable, meetups are unreliable.

 ## Solution ##
-  > Lobster uses questionnaires to quantify personality traits, then compare those traits with what others are looking for.
+  > StageUp uses questionnaires to quantify personality traits, then compare those traits with what others are looking for.
 It's a safe space to reach out to other artists and get a basic sense of who they are.

 ## Quote from You ##
   > Do it.